SSO with Google Workspace

 Firezone integrates with Google Workspace using a custom connector that supports both authentication and directory sync.
-Use this guide if you're looking to setup SSO with Google Workspace for your Firezone Enterprise account and want to automatically sync users, groups, and organizational units from Google Workspace to Firezone.
+Use this guide if you're looking to setup SSO with Google Workspace for your Firezone account and optionally sync users, groups, and organizational units from Google Workspace to Firezone.

 Overview

-The Firezone Google Workspace connector integrates with Google's identity APIs to support user authentication and directory sync.
+The Firezone Google Workspace connector integrates with Google's OAuth and identity APIs to support user authentication and directory sync.

 Setup

-Setting up the Google Workspace connector is similar to the process of setting up a universal OIDC connector.
+Setting up the Google Workspace connector is similar to the process of setting up a universal OIDC connector for any other provider.
 The main difference is the addition of a few extra read-only scopes needed to enable sync.

 Follow the steps below to setup the Google Workspace connector.